Ranxin2023/Financial_Analysis_And_Automation_with_LLMs_Ranxin/readme.md

 - HuggingFace Transformers (Embeddings)
 - Groq/OpenAI API (LLM for generating responses)
 - Concurrency

+## Sequential vs Parallel Processing
+### Sequential Processing
+Sequential processing involves fetching and storing data for stocks one by one.
+While simpler to implement, this method is slow and inefficient for processing a large number of stocks.

+- Workflow
+1. Fetch stock data for AAPL.
+2. Wait for API response, store data.
+3. Fetch stock data for GOOGL, and repeat for other stocks sequentially.

+### Parallel Processing
+To improve efficiency, the project uses parallel processing.
+Multiple worker threads process stocks simultaneously, significantly reducing processing time.

+- Workflow
+1. Distribute stocks across workers.
+2. Fetch and store data concurrently.
+3. Monitor progress and handle errors dynamically.

 ## Setup Instructions
 1. clone the repository